Game Parks & Sites

 Chobe’s elephants are the largest surviving continuous elephant population which range over northern Botswana and the northwest of Zimbabwe, over 120,000 strong.
 The Chobe elephant are migratory, making seasonal movements of up to 200 kilometres from the Chobe and Linyanti rivers, where they concentrate in the dry season, to the pans in the southeast of the park, to which they disperse in the rains.

 Maun is a small town on the edge of the Kalahari Desert in Botswana.
-It’s a starting point for the Mokoro (dugout canoe) trip into the Delta.
+As a result, it’s a starting point for the Mokoro (dugout canoe) trip into the Delta.
 As you glide through the waterways, you will see a fantastic array of wetland wildlife, birds in particular.
 You will come across hippos in the water and elephants drinking from the shore.
 You can go on a walking safari to look for giraffe, buffalo and rare antelope – the overnight stay is a great wilderness.
 We bush camp and cook over open fires.
 Toilet facilities consist of specially dug holes.
 After returning to Maun you can take the scenic flight over the Delta.
 See the extra wildlife that you didn’t realize were so close to camp.

 The old home of Joy Adamson and Elsa the lion of ‘Born Free’ fame.
 Take afternoon tea on the lake shore with black and white colobus monkeys swinging through the thorn trees above.